Renovation Essentials : Meet the Project Concept Board

 An overarching Project Concept Board (interiors – see below for exteriors).
 Note the inclusion of paint chips, nature imagery and fashion mag pictures to convey colour, texture and mood.
 A final room scheme board – comprising fabric choices, floor plans, product edit and sketches – is a different entity and should be assembled at a later stage in the project.

 Renovation Essentials: Clarify your goal!

-A Project Concept Board ensures you are clear in your own mind about what you want to achieve.
-It acts as a visual reference for communicating your ideas to others.
-Others might mean your partner, your kids, your architect, your builder, your interior designer, your kitchen fitter.
+A Project Concept Board ensures you are clear in your own mind about your goals.
+It also acts as a visual reference for communicating your ideas to others.
+Your partner, your kids, your architect, your builder, your interior designer, your kitchen fitter…the list goes on.
 In fact, any number of specialist tradespeople you interact with during your project.
 After all, it’s your cash, your investment and, ultimately, your home to live in.
-So, you might as well make sure your hopes and aspirations are heard and realized (to the best your budget, build scope and timescale will allow).
+So, you might as well ensure your hopes and aspirations are heard and realized (to the best your budget, build scope and timescale will allow).

 1930s renovation project including side and loft extensions and exterior redecoration.
 The original property, pre-renovation, front and rear.